Jayud Global Logistics Limited (JYD) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-29, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Jayud Global Logistics Limited ("Jayud" or the "Company") (NASDAQ: JYD).
+LOS ANGELES, Dec.
+30, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Jayud Global Logistics Limited ("Jayud" or the "Company") (NASDAQ: JYD).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN JAYUD GLOBAL LOGISTICS LIMITED (JYD), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JANUARY 20, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?